 to show what it is possible to create with and through loss.

 By clicking on the image below you will be able to view the exhibit, as it was presented in November 2013 at Gallery 918, Toronto.
+A second exhibition of the works took place in Montréal October 16-19, 2019 at Yellow Fish Art Gallery.
 All the textile works were created by Esther Kalaba and the poems written by Karen Haffey.
 The stories were audio recorded and made available next to the piece they were included in.

 It is our hope that the work does not end here and that in some way it can continue to inspire an on-going dialogue.
 Please subscribe to get news about any future exhibits or related activities.
 Find out more about the history of the project by reading the organizers’ essays.